|Genesys Wound and Hyperbaric Center|

 Treatment hours are 8 a.m. to 4 p.m., Monday through Friday.

-For more information on the Genesys Wound and Hyperbaric Center, call us at (810) 603-8250.
+For more information about the Genesys Wound and Hyperbaric Center, contact us at (810) 603-8250.